Call now: 252-767-6166

 The BCHR for performance tuning

 The buffer cache hit ratio is no longer touted as a standalone measure of system performance, but it's not completely useless either.
 There has been some question about whether the data buffer cache advisory is a ratio-based tool (and hence is invaluable as the data buffer hit ratio).
-Metalink Note:148511.1 says that the estd_physical_read_factor is a ratio:
+MOSC Note:148511.1 says that the estd_physical_read_factor is a ratio:

 "Physical read factor for this cache size, which is the ratio of the number of estimated physical reads to the number of reads in the real cache."